twoxfh/Calendar.js/index.md

   7. Ctrl/Command + F:  Opens the search dialog.
   8. Ctrl/Command + Left:  Moves to the previous year.
   9. Ctrl/Command + Right:  Moves to the next year.
+- Custom event groups (with configurable toggles).
+- Browser notifications for events (modern browsers only).
 <br>

 ## Recent Changes: